czxttkl/DraftArtist/README.md

 * `assocrule`: association rule-based drafting

 ### Examples
+Simulate 500 matches, with one team adopting MCTS with 800 iterations and 0.5 exploration strength, and the other team adopting MCTS with 400 iterations and 0.5 exploration strength:
 ```
 python3.6 experiment.py --num_matches=500 --p0=mcts_800_0.5 --p1=mcts_400_0.5
 ```

+Simulate 500 matches, with one team adopting MCTS with 800 iterations and 0.5 exploration strength, and the other team adopting MCTS with 400 iterations and 0.5 exploration strength:
 ```
 python3.6 experiment.py --num_matches=500 --p0=mcts_800_0.5 --p1=assocrule
 ```